tweidinger/QT-Heap-Render-POC/README.md

 In certain applications this image file is rendered and possibly exposed to third parties.
 The information rendered in the image are the raw heap bits shown as a monochrome image.
-These can be reversed into the binary data by using OCR and then secrets or other information leaks can be searched.
+These can be reversed by converting the pixel data into binary format.
+Afterwards secrets or other information leaks can be searched.

 ![heap_sample_image.jpg](heap_sample_image.jpg)